Gautam--Roy/TypewriterText.js/README.md

 ## License

-This project is licensed under the The GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the The GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details